haziboro/landing-page/README.md

 # landing-page
 Flexbox project for Odin

 1 Dec 21: Created github repository and cloned to virtual machine.
+Setup HTML and completed first two sections of CSS